 A short walk south of the historic centre, to a lovely park along the river, will bring you to the Castello del Valentino, another of the Savoy residences in Turin.

-The building is used these days as the Architecture Faculty of the Polytechnic University of Turin.
+The building is used these days by the Architecture Faculty of the Polytechnic University of Turin.
 For this reason, not all of it is open to the public.

 However, you can go through the gate at the road and look at the exterior of the building from the main courtyard, or you can take one of the guided tours.